 1. automake 1.9 or higher 2. autoconf 2.59 or higher 3. libtool 2.2.6 or higher

-This the binaries and libraries in the current directory, in bin/ and lib/.
+The binaries and libraries will be installed in the installation directory, in bin/ and lib/, respectively.

 Training a language model from huge amounts of data can be definitively memory and time expensive.
 The IRSTLM toolkit features algorithms and data structures suitable to estimate, store, and access very large LMs.
 IRSTLM is open source and can be downloaded from here.